 Understanding Sunscreen – What You Should Look For

+With the heatwave in full swing, it’s more important than ever to apply sun cream to keep your skin safe.
 When searching for the sun protection, you quickly realise that buying sun cream can be confusing as there are so many choices.

 Do you buy the one with SPF 15 or 60?
 How much should you apply?
 And what exactly does “broad-spectrum” mean?